openpipekit/blog/knight-foundation-prototype-demo-day/README.md

-# Open Pipe Kit at the Knight Foundation Prototype Fund Demo Day
+# Using the Open Pipe Kit to take thumb temperatures at the Knight Foundation Prototype Fund Demo Day

 ![R.J.
 Steinert piping the thumb temperature of Chris Barr, Knight Foundation's Director of Media Innovation. ](taking-thumb-temperatures.jpeg)